-If possible, the area should be marked by clear barriers.
+The area must be marked by clear barriers.
 These should be robust and designed to resist being blown over by wind and passing traffic.

-- a smooth panel/handrail fixed at a height of between 1 meter and 1.2 meters above ground level
+- a smooth panel/handrail fixed at a height of between 1 metre and 1.2 metres above ground level

 - a tapping rail of at least 15cm depth and a fixed at a height no more than 20cm off ground level